Avenged Sevenfold (album): Reception

 Upon release, Avenged Sevenfold was met with mixed reviews.
 Metacritic accumulated an average score of 56 out of 100 based on thirteen reviews on the website.

 Jason Lymangrover of AllMusic had given the album a rating of three stars out of five and wrote "While their willingness to experiment is admirable, despite the fact that they've gone overboard with their overdubs, the overabundance of studio polish leaves one to wonder if it's not because the songs just aren't as strong this time around".
 A more positive review came from Andrew Earles of The A.V.
 Club who commented "The catchy Stone Temple Pilots vibe of 'Scream' is enough to put the band back on the charts, but that could happen with more than half of this album...And it probably will".
 He graded the album a B.

 The album wasn't without its more hostile responses.
-A much more negative review came from Dave de Sylvia of Sputnikmusic summarising "Avenged Sevenfold resemble a poor man's Hardcore Superstar" and rated the album one out of five.
+A much more negative review came from Dave de Sylvia of Sputnikmusic summarizing "Avenged Sevenfold resemble a poor man's Hardcore Superstar" and rated the album one out of five.
 Andrew Blackie of PopMatters rated the album two out of ten and dismissed it as being "Unoriginal, overlong even at a ten track setlist, and riddled with banality..."
 He even went far enough to add "...the disc is even being released the day before Halloween, could it get more corny?"

 Despite the mixed reaction, the album won a Kerrang!
 Award for Best Album in 2008.
+In a fan poll conducted by Revolver, the album was ranked as the best album in Avenged Sevenfold's discography.

-The USC Trojans Marching Band performed the song "Almost Easy" at the Rose Bowl halftime show on January 1, 2009.
+Accolades

 Track listing

 All songs credited to Avenged Sevenfold.
 Actual songwriters listed below.